TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

-Cloud Network with Added Elk Stack
+Cloud Network with Elk Stack

 This is a repository of Linux Scripts and Ansible Scripts which I created in my Cybersecurity Class.

 The scripts were created for the most part to configure the cloud servers and the docker container which I setup.

-For this setup I had 4 servers running vulnerable DVWA containers along with a Jump-Box and a server which was running an ELK Stack container.
+For this setup I had 3 servers running vulnerable DVWA containers along with a Jump-Box and a server which was running an ELK Stack container.